apinazo/apinazo.github.io/distributed-tracing.md

----
-title: Distributed tracing with Sleuth and Zipkin
+# Distributed tracing with Sleuth and Zipkin
----

-# Overview
+## Overview
 Distributed tracing is the technique for following a request from a client through all the microservices architecture back to the client.

-# Unifiying request logs with Sleuth
+## Unifiying request logs with Sleuth

 Sleuth will give a unique ID to the request, shared by every service implied in it, just as a breadcrumb.
 Each service would have its own ID so creting a hierarchy.